Meet Our Teachers

 Bet, Susan Levy

-This is Susan’s second year teaching second grade at Shaarei Tikvah.
+This is Susan’s third year teaching second grade at Shaarei Tikvah.
 Susan lived in Israel for two years where she participated in the Volunteer for Israel program and also taught at an English ulpan for Israelis.
 Susan has worked at the JCC of Harrison’s religious school for 20 years and at Schechter Westchester since 1993.
 What Susan loves most about teaching is at Shaarei Tikvah is watching the children gain confidence in themselves as they begin to learn reading Hebrew.
 She is happy to be part of the Shaarei Tikvah community!

 A native Israeli, from Zichron Ya’akov, Livia Bronstein has 18 years of teaching experience in Israel.
 She received her Bachelor’s degree in Mathematics from Hakibutzim College in Tel Aviv.
 In 2003, she moved with her family to the United States to join the Carmel Academy community in Greenwich, CT as a Hebrew and Judaic Studies teacher.
 Teaching in Jewish schools in the U.S. has helped her fulfill her dream of integrating a passion for teaching the Israeli culture and the Hebrew language abroad.